10 Things to Do in Mesa Verde National Park

 Mesa Verde National Park, located in southwestern Colorado, is unique for its incredible history.

 Explore cliff dwellings built by ancient peoples who left these homes 200 years before Christopher Columbus set foot in the “new world.”
 Here’s our favorite things to do when touring the awe-inspiring Mesa Verde National Park.

 1. Tour a Cliff Dwelling

 No trip to Mesa Verde is complete without attending a ranger-led tour of an Ancestral Puebloan cliff dwelling.
 This is the only way to get to these beautiful and remote sites.
-There are two ways to take a tour:

 2. Stop by the Museum

 The Chapin Mesa Archeological Museum provides a fascinating look into the history of Mesa Verde.
 With dioramas, artifacts, a movie and air conditioning, this is a must-see stop to learn more about the Ancestral Puebloans who called southwestern Colorado home.